 Knowing what I have failed to address in a topic can stop me dead in my tracks as a speaker and writer.
-I was discussing this with my friend Greg Holmes while I toured his art studio.
+I discussed this with my friend Greg Holmes while I toured his art studio.

-I was awestruck by the works that he had finished.
+I was amazed by the works that he had finished.
 Then he showed me a series of drawings that he was about to complete.

 He said, “One article, one conversation, one work of art will not be enough.
 Themes will emerge.
 One work will build on another.”

 What did he mean by “One work will build on another”?
 I could see that there were differences in the drawings.
 But they held a common theme, and each work built on the one that preceded it.

-I slowly realized that if there were no original work, there would be no additional work.
+I slowly realized that there would be no additional work if there were no original work.

 I am so glad that Greg continued to explore his themes.
 (By the way, check his work out at Gregholmes-art.com.)

 Perfectionism keeps us from improving.
 As you produce more, you will get better at your craft.
 Often your best work comes after years of practice and production.

 Bill Gaither, a prolific songwriter with his wife Gloria, indicated that he threw away the first one hundred songs he wrote.
 But he learned something from each failure.
-He and his wife have written over 700 popular gospel songs, won eight Grammy awards, and earned the title of Gospel Music Association’s “Songwriter Of The Year” eight times.
+As a result, he and his wife have written over 700 popular gospel songs, won eight Grammy awards, and earned the title of Gospel Music Association’s songwriter Of The Year eight times.

 We can learn from failure.
-Thomas Edison failed over 1,000 times before he succeeding in creating the light bulb.
+For example, Thomas Edison failed over 1,000 times before creating the light bulb.

-The question is not whether we will fail, but are we willing to learn from our failures.
+The question is not whether we will fail but are willing to learn from our failures.

 Perfectionism can prevent you from enjoying the work that you have completed.

 Perfectionism tells you that nothing you ever do is good enough.
 That anything less than perfection is unacceptable.
 It can create enormous stress and anxiety.